iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> The temptation to give up is strongest just before victory.
+> The way out is in.
 >
-> — Zen Proverb
+> — Thich Nhat Hanh

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->